hungple/GLVN-database/README.md

 ### IV.
 Authorizing Google apps script

-The first time you run any menu item in GLVN menu, Google will ask you to authorize or trust the script that is used in GLVN spreadsheets.
+From time to time, Google might ask you to authorize or trust the script that is used in GLVN spreadsheets.
 To authorize, please follow the instruction here https://kierandixon.com/authorize-google-apps-script/ or watch the first half of this video clip https://www.youtube.com/watch?v=4sFTQ9UAtuo&ab_channel=SheetsNinja

 ### V. Copying source code to Google spreadsheets